-“My sweet Samuel, born with a hole in his heart, was the reason I was on my knees constantly while this album was produced,” says Kaczor.
-"Although all of the songs were written before my pregnancy, it was amazing how they miraculously spoke and ministered to me when I would receive them produced by Ian as I was going through all of this uncertainty and Samuel's heart surgery.
+“My sweet son, born with a hole in his heart, was the reason I was on my knees constantly while this album was produced,” says Kaczor.
+"Although all the songs were written before my pregnancy, it was amazing how they miraculously spoke and ministered to me when I would receive them produced by Ian as I was going through all this uncertainty and my son’s heart surgery.
 I want to thank my Heavenly Father for seeing me through the most challenging year of my life and speaking to my heart through the most difficult times.
 I want this album to give others a message of faith, hope and strength, no matter what they are going through.”

-Laura and her husband Kelly have recently been blessed with the birth of their second child, a healthy baby girl, Sophie Elizabeth. so praise God that baby Sophie and mother are doing very well!
-And Samuel is doing great with his heart completely 'fixed'!
+Laura and her husband Kelly have recently been blessed with the birth of their second child, a healthy baby girl, so praise God that baby and mother are doing very well!
+And their son is doing great with his heart completely 'fixed'!
 All thanks and glory to God!

 Many of Laura's experiences are expressed in the original songs on her newest album, Restore Me that has the powerful theme of restoration through the love of Jesus Christ.
 “During this time, I sent my songs to Ian Eskelin who encouraged me to go forward with the album.
 Ian is a gifted producer that can take acoustic songs recorded on a webcam and turn them into truly amazing tracks with character, depth and emotion." says Laura.

-The new album, being shared on her “Restore Me Tour” starting in Nashville is a message of Laura's journey birthed in trials, fears and struggles, but one of overcoming hope, faith, and trust found in the unfailing, unconditional love of a Savior that restores us.
+The new album is a message of Laura's journey birthed in trials, fears and struggles, but one of overcoming hope, faith, and trust found in the unfailing, unconditional love of a Savior that restores us.
 It comes through in songs such as, “Only You,” “Restore Me," "You Make Me Brave," "Greater," "If the Path Was Straight," "You Know," "Once and For All," "Rain Down" and “Forever,” a powerful song of commitment, surrender, salvation, and the Lord’s faithfulness—inspired by her real-life struggles.

 "I want to thank My Heavenly Father for making this album and everything it represents possible.
 You are the only One worthy of our praise!” says Laura.